Tortilla de rescoldo

 Tortilla de rescoldo or ember tortilla is a traditional Chilean flatbread, often unleavened, that was commonly prepared by rural travelers.
 It consists of a wheat-flour-based bread, traditionally baked in the coals of a campfire or fireplace.
-It is common street food in populated areas or along roadways and sold by palomitas (little doves).
+It is a common street food in populated areas or along roadways.

 History

 The bread dates Spanish colonizers, who used it as a travel ration similar to pan subcinerario.

 Vendors known as palomitas, typically women dressed all in white, sell the tortillas in train stations and other public areas, especially in Antihue and Laraquete.

 Ingredients

 Typical ingredients are flour; lard, butter, vegetable shortening, or a combination; and salt; some recipes include baking soda or yeast.

 Preparation and serving

 Ingredients are mixed to create a soft dough which is formed into disks varying from 20 cm to 50 cm in diameter.
 Embers are raked from the fire and the tortillas placed directly onto them.

 Tortillas de rescoldo are served with butter or regional condiments.